Central Canada Hockey League: History

 After the ruling that allowed 20-year-olds to play in the league, teams began attempting to "buy" championship teams by going after former Major Junior players.
 The effect of this resulted in the labeling of the league as a "goon league" or "bush league" as the league got more violent.
 The fan base dwindled, and by 1984 there were only 5 teams left in the league, all on the verge of bankruptcy.
 The owners of the five teams approached the owners of Ottawa's Talisman Hotel and asked them to purchase the league.
 Through new management and rule changes, the league barred 20-year-olds from the Major Junior ranks, created a limit of five 20-year-olds (homegrown from the CJHL), and banned the paying of players.
 The new rules worked, and the league was once again successful.
 The league then approached the Canadian Hockey Association, and requested a new system.
 After the fall of the Rockland Nationals, the league realized there was a revenue problem amongst its teams.
 The league demanded longer regular seasons and a shorter National playdown schedule to determine the National Champion.
 This new system was guaranteed to increase revenue amongst all teams nationwide as they were allowed to have more home games, increasing revenue through ticket sales, and decreased the travel expenditures that forced the Rockland Nationals to fold soon after they won the National Championship.

 The league began flourishing, and by the early 1990s, had more than doubled.
 Teams that had folded during the "dark days" of the late 1970s and early 1980s came back.
 The league even allowed for the expansion of their first American hockey team, the Massena Americans.
 Also, now a member of the OHL, the Cornwall Royals moved from Cornwall.
 In response, the CJHL allowed the Messena Americans to move to Cornwall, hoping the Cornwall Colts could help the city fill its competitive hockey "void".

 The Gloucester Rangers hosted the last Centennial Cup tournament in 1995 before it was transformed into the Royal Bank Cup.
 The Rangers boosted NHL stars like Mathieu Dandenault and Robert Esche.
 The Gloucester Rangers were seconds away from defeating the Calgary Canucks in the final, until the Canucks scored a last-minute goal and won it all in overtime, to continue the drought of a CJHL team winning the National Junior "A" Championship.

-In 2004–05, the Central Junior Hockey League saw higher attendance figures in all arenas with the NHL lockout.
-All teams in the CJHL had doubled their attendance.